kazurayam/SaveWebPageAsMHT/README.md

 >Instrumentation is divided into a number of domains (DOM, Debugger, Network etc.).
 Each domain defines a number of commands it supports and events it generates.
 Both commands and events are serialized JSON objects of a fixed structure.

-Chrome DevTools Protocol seems to be a new highway for Web UI testers, adding to Selenium WebDriver, to get access to and manipulate web pages.

 #### Katalon Plugin: Chrome DevTools Protocol Integration